 Customer experience: the future of supermarketers

-What defines buying behaviour?
-Behavioural psychology and neuroscience explain quite a lot.
-Brain & Behaviour offers insights into the shaping of consumer behaviour.
+What defines buying behavior?
+Behavioral psychology and neuroscience explain quite a lot.
+Brain & Behaviour offers insights into the shaping of consumer behavior.
 In essence, marketers apply practical psychological insights.
 How does this work in the recent rise of the online supermarket industry?
 How can you improve the customer experience?
 And how do marketers adapt?

 Supermarkets are changing, and the playing field of marketing are changing along with it.
 The focus is shifting from product to consumer, from offline to online.
 But most importantly, an automatic routine is turning into a personalised experience.
 Psychology will all play a more significant part in this process than ever before.

 A couple of years ago, a new player entered the field: the online supermarket.
 Both mature, well-known names like Jumbo & Albert Heijn and new companies like Picnic and Crisp rose to the stage.
 Online supermarkets are revolutionary in many aspects.
 For starters, they do not have to finance and maintain expensive offline stores.

 That enables them to focus their attention mainly on aspects like durability, delivery service, and customer experience.
 Considering the enormous rise in demand for online grocery shopping, there are long customer waiting lists for these new companies.
 Undoubtedly, online supermarkets are an untapped market.

 Receive your monthly dose of Brain & Behaviour Insights by email.
 Full of the latest insights, examples and applications.
 In addition, you will also receive a discount code for our Crash Course and our best articles.